JetBrains/resharper-devguide/PSI/TypeSystem.md

 The `IDeclaredType` is the interface type you’ll be seeing most when working with types.
 Essentially, an `IDeclaredType` is an interface for a type that might have a declaration (i.e., it might correspond to some `ITypeElement`).
 Examples of declared types might be `int` or `Foo`, provided you have a declaration of `Foo`, of course.

-The interface’s most important member is `GetTypeElement()`, which may returns a corresponding `ITypeElement` or `null` if one isn’t available.
+The interface’s most important member is `GetTypeElement()`, which may return a corresponding `ITypeElement` or `null` if one isn’t available.
 Other members include:

 * `GetClrName()` - return a CLR name (`IClrTypeName`) of the type.
 This interface can then be used to get the short and full names of the type, to acquire lists of namespace names for this type, and so on.
 * `GetSubstitution()` - returns the substition that is made for this type.
 Substitutions are mechanisms for replacing type parameters (i.e., generic paramers) with concrete types.